 The university already offers medical insurance to benefit-eligible employees, but the PPACA requires the UM System to also offer medical insurance to variable-hour employees—specifically those variable-hour employees who work an average of 30 hours or more per week over a measurement period.
 A variable-hour employee is defined as one who works for the university but is not fully benefit eligible.
 In the past, the term “part‐time” has most commonly been used.

 The PPACA requires that most Americans have medical insurance coverage, whether they get it from the university or another employer, a spouse’s or partner’s insurance, an insurance company, or the government.
-People who are not covered by medical insurance may have to pay a tax penalty.
 You can access information about the PPACA’s requirements for individuals and families at www.healthcare.gov.

 If you are offered coverage, you may read about our insurance plans on the health programs webpage, and access tools to help you decide which plan is right for you.

 Under the PPACA’s requirements, variable-hour employees who work an average of 30 hours or more per week in all university jobs over a measurement period must be offered access to the UM System’s medical plans, although any employee may decline or waive the coverage.
 Measurement periods are determined by the university in compliance with PPACA regulations.
 These measurement periods apply only to variable-hour employees.
 Eligibility and enrollment information is provided on the medical insurance eligibility webpage.